Create a Website Account - Manage notification subscriptions, save form progress and more.

 Building and Safety is located at 38250 Sierra Hwy., Palmdale, CA 93550.

-The following list includes items/documents that may be required by Business License before a business license can be issued.
+The following list provides information and items that may be required before a business license can be issued.
 Bold items indicate that special conditions are required or the activity is prohibited when working out of the home.

 The requirements to establish a new business in the City vary by the type and location of the business.
 You will need to verify the zoning, building, and license requirements applicable to your business.
-Zoning information is available with the Planning Division located at 38250 Sierra Highway or at 661-267-5200.
-Business License information is available at 38250 Sierra Highway or at 661-267-5434.
+Zoning information is available with the Planning Division at 38250 Sierra Highway – Planningdiv@cityofpalmdale.org or by phone at 661/267-5200.

-Staff is available to answer your questions by telephone from 7:30 a.m. to 6 p.m., Monday through Thursday.
-City staff recommends a careful check of the location's zoning, parking, permitted uses, and Building and Safety records before you buy or lease the property to establish a business.
+City staff is available to answer your questions by telephone Monday through Thursday from 7:30 a.m. to 6 p.m.
+Staff recommends a careful check of the location's zoning, parking, permitted uses, and Building and Safety records before you buy or lease the property to establish a business.
 This assures you that the business is allowed in the zone, that development requirements are met, and that no known code violations exist on the property preventing investment of time and money in a site which will not meet your needs.

 To establish a business in your home, you will need a Home Occupation Permit (HOP) approved by Planning.
-Businesses may be conducted out of a residence provided they meet certain requirements.
-In order to protect other residents in a neighborhood, any business operated out of a home must not change the appearance of the house, attract commercial traffic, or involve outdoor operations or storage.
+Businesses may be conducted out of a residence provided they meet specific requirements.
+To protect other residents in a neighborhood, any business operating out of a home must not change the house's appearance, attract commercial traffic, or involve outdoor operations or storage.

-A Zoning Clearance - Occupancy Review Form is required prior to a business being established in an existing building in any commercial/industrial zone in the City.
-Zoning clearances are approved by Planning and Building & Safety.
-This is an in-person procedure and is usually handled at the time the form is submitted.
+A Zoning Clearance - Occupancy Review Form is required before a business is established in an existing building in any commercial/industrial zone in the City.
+Zoning clearances are approved by Planning, Industrial Waste, and Building & Safety.
+This can be an in-person procedure and is usually handled when the form is submitted.
 However, staff may have to retain the form if additional research or site inspections are needed.
-Changing the use of a building from one type of use to another (for example, from retail sales to a restaurant) may require additional permits and/or modifications to the site.
+Changing the use of a building from one type of use to another (for example, retail sales to a restaurant) may require additional permits and/or modifications to the site.

 Planning verifies that the General Plan and Zoning designations for the location permit the establishment of your business at the site you have chosen.
 They also verify that parking, access, and signage meet City standards.
-Building & Safety reviews their building permit files to confirm that there are no outstanding building permits and that the building is safe for the business requesting a permit.
+Auto repair and restaurant businesses are required to process an Industrial Waste permit.
+Building & Safety review its building permit files to confirm that there are no outstanding building permits and that the building is safe for the business requesting a permit.

 If you are doing business in the City of Palmdale, you are required to have a business license.
 This includes businesses located outside of the City and single-family rentals.